t-affeldt/minetest_movement_overhaul/README.md

 - short time of being invulnerable and unpointable
 - melee PvP damage is delayed until after punch animation

-### CMO Stamina + Sprint
+### CMO Sprint
-- Hold W and tap A and D simultaneously to start sprinting
+- Hold W and tap A and D simultaneously to start sprinting (until you release W or run out of stamina)
 - movement commitment: accelerating, breaking, and turning takes time
+- tap Shift to stop sprinting and start sliding

+### CMO Stamina
-- stamina system compatible with other sprint mods (so far: *hbsprint, wadsprint, sprint_lite, real_stamina*)
+- system compatible with other sprint mods (so far: *hbsprint, wadsprint, sprint_lite, real_stamina*)
+- stamina consumption reduces satiation (supported: *hbhunger*, *mcl_hunger*)

 ### CMO Movement Tweaks
 - greatly reduced movability while in the air (unless allowed to fly)